 Only information dealing with non OEC related instruction is to be submitted.
 All mention of other instructing is to be omitted.
 This nominee is to be judged on non OEC instruction only

-12.7.11 OUTSTANDING PATROL REPRESENTATIVE
+12.7.11 - Outstanding Patrol Representative

-For the 2011-2012 season, eligibility for this award includes any active NSP patrol representative or one who has served in the position during the immediate preceding season.
+This award is presented each year to the outstanding volunteer patrol representative or one who has served in the position during the immediately preceding season.

 NEW CENTRAL DIVISION AWARD

 Outstanding NORDIC patrol representative